Stock market today: Wall Street falls toward its worst week in months as oil jumps

 This year's jump in oil prices has further raised worries, because it could add pressure on inflation.
 They rose again Friday as tensions continue to roil the Middle East.
 Israel has said it could strike Iran if it launched an attack from its territory following the killings of Iranian generals in a blast at the Iranian consulate in Syria.

-A barrel of benchmark U.S. crude gained 1.6% to $86.36 after earlier being up roughly double that.
-Brent crude, the international standard, rose 1.5% to $91.96 and is roughly back to where it was in October.
+A barrel of benchmark U.S. crude gained 1% to $85.81 after earlier being up more than double that.
+Brent crude, the international standard, rose 1% to $91.58 and is roughly back to where it was in October.

 At the same time, Treasury yields in the bond market sank and the price of gold rose, which is typical when investors are herding into investments seen as safer.